About XLH UK

 Our Impact

-High performing, sustainable organisation: XLH UK and International XLH Alliance achieved operational independence and clarity about their respective areas of focus.
-The charity has developed and shared a strategic plan with volunteers and reviewed its policies, risk management and fundraising plans to enable it to thrive into the future.
+High performing, sustainable organisation: XLH UK is a founding member of International XLH Alliance, where patient organisations from over 20 countries come together to learn from each other.
+Our charity has a clear strategic plan and regularly reviews its policies, risk management and fundraising plans to enable it to thrive into the future.

-Our History
+Our Story

 Our values – accountability, integrity and transparency – underpin everything we do.

-Read our review of 2022 and strategic plan here
+Read our review of 2025 here

 XLH UK team